 I eat standing up.

-I may be a stickler for sitting down to properly enjoy a meal – forever nagging my children to sit down at the table instead of popping up from their seat every two seconds — but the truth is, this morning I ate breakfast in bites at the kitchen counter, between pouring my son a glass of milk and pouring soup into my daughter’s thermos.
+I may be a stickler for sitting down to properly enjoy a meal – forever nagging my children to sit down at the table instead of popping up from their seats every two seconds.
+But the truth is, this morning I ate breakfast in bites at the kitchen counter, between pouring my son a glass of milk and pouring soup into my daughter’s thermos.
 Lunch was no better.
-You might think I have no excuse, with no one else to feed but myself with the children safe at school and the husband at the office, but even then, I ate standing at the counter again, squeezing in bites of my veggie wrap between a stir of the pot, a snap of the camera, and loading the dishwasher.
+You might think I have no excuse – the children were safe at school and the husband was at the office – I had no one else to feed but myself.
+But even then, I ate standing at the counter again, squeezing in bites of my veggie wrap between a stir of the pot, a snap of the camera, and loading the dishwasher.

 I do eventually sit down, at dinner.
 When the family is all home again, I look forward to resting my feet and sitting down with everyone.
 And chewing with a little more leisure.
 I allow myself that much.

-I adore this time of the year, when there is still a wonderful array of fruits and vegetables, and while I know that there is a large variety of heirloom tomatoes, you don’t really appreciate it until you enter the Tomato Tasting Tent at the festival, where over 175 varieties of tomatoes are ready for the sampling.
+I adore this time of the year when there is still a wonderful array of fruits and vegetables.
+While I know that there is a large variety of heirloom tomatoes, you don’t really appreciate it until you enter the Tomato Tasting Tent at the festival, where over 175 varieties of tomatoes are ready for sampling.
 As you walk under the shade of the tent, the hay crunching beneath your feet, the length of tables with warm slices of charmingly-named varieties for you to try, you can stroll and taste to your heart’s content.
 Some are tart.
-Some have great balance.
-Some are beautifully colored.
+Others have great balance.
+Some have beautiful coloring.
 And some are sweet like candy.
 I think out of them all, my favorite was the Brandywine.

-Under the Tomato Tasting Tent, you also find displays of gorgeous produce, but the highlight were the award winning tomatoes.
-Indeed, this may be the Oscar’s of the heirloom tomato world!
+Under the Tomato Tasting Tent, you find displays of gorgeous produce, but the highlights were the award-winning tomatoes.
+Indeed, this may be the Oscars of the heirloom tomato world!

-Sampling the tomatoes in its truest form is a treat in itself, but of course, an assembly of local Sonoma restaurants were there to showcase the fruit’s versatility.
-I loved the casual ambiance and local vibe from the community of culinary talent.
+Sampling the tomatoes in their truest form is a treat in itself, but of course, an assembly of local Sonoma restaurants was there to showcase the fruit’s versatility.
+I loved the casual ambiance and local vibe of the community of culinary talent.